When you buy through links on our site, we may earn an affiliate commission. Learn more

 The location history is particularly valuable.
 If your teenager says they were at the library studying but you discover later there was an incident, you can check mSpy’s timeline to see exactly where they actually were.
 For families considering dedicated GPS solutions alongside monitoring apps, our best GPS tracking apps guide covers all available options.

-This is extremely useful for parents – e.g. you’ll know if your child deviates from their usual route after school or goes somewhere they shouldn’t.
-The location tracking isn’t turn-by-turn ‘live’ like some dedicated GPS trackers such as Life360, but the (roughly) 5-minute interval is typically sufficient to monitor whereabouts.
-It definitely provides peace of mind to see, for instance, that your kid arrived at soccer practice (the map will show the address or coordinates of the phone).
+After using mSpy for a few weeks, I can say the geofencing function is one of the most valuable tools for concerned parents – knowing if your child deviates from their usual route after school, or goes somewhere they shouldn’t could prove critical.
+The location tracking isn’t turn-by-turn ‘live’ like some dedicated GPS trackers such as Life360, but the (roughly) fives-minute interval is typically sufficient to monitor whereabouts.

-The mSpy keylogger feature captures everything your child types – Google searches, social media posts (even ones they delete before posting), notes, and messages in apps mSpy doesn’t directly monitor.
+The mSpy keylogger is the feature that captures everything your child types – Google searches, social media posts (even ones they delete before posting), notes, and messages in apps mSpy doesn’t directly monitor.
 This acts as a safety net, ensuring you don’t miss concerning communications or behaviour.
+Almost nothing is off-limits, if you find yourself in a situation where you need to check.

-mSpy’s built-in keylogger records every keystroke typed on the target device.
-This means if your child types something – whether it’s a search query in Google, a chat message in an app, an email, or even a note – mSpy captures it and uploads it for you to review.
+mSpy’s keylogger works by recording every keystroke typed on the target device.
 The keylogger organises entries by the app in which they were typed and the timestamp.

 The keylogger is particularly useful for catching things that might not be saved as a message.
 Perhaps your teen typed out a Facebook post and then deleted it, or they are using a chatting app that mSpy doesn’t directly support – the keylogger would still catch what they typed.
 It’s also a backstop: if, for instance, a message doesn’t get logged due to no internet at the time, the keylogger might still record the text before sending.

-Remote access to all photos and videos on your child’s phone, including screenshots of conversations, inappropriate images they’ve received, and content they’ve created.
-You can view and download files remotely, which is crucial for identifying concerning content or gathering evidence if needed.
+mSpy supports remote access to all photos and videos on your child’s phone, including screenshots of conversations, inappropriate images they’ve received, and content they’ve created.
+You can view and download files remotely.

-With mSpy you can remotely view the photo gallery and videos stored on the target phone.
-Every picture they take, download, or receive (and save) can be made visible to you.
-In the dashboard, there’s a section for Photos and one for Videos, displaying thumbnails of each file.
+To view the content you’ll see in the dashboard there’s a section for photos and one for videos, displaying thumbnails of each file.
 You can click them to see the full image or playback the video, and there are usually timestamps for when the media was created or saved.

 This feature is particularly useful for parents to spot any inappropriate photos or videos – whether it’s risqué selfies, screenshots of concerning content, or anything else you’d want to know about.
 It’s also useful just to ensure your child isn’t being exposed to explicit content.